sf-wdi-27-28/rails_simple_blog/README.md

   end
 ```

-Now if you visit `localhost:3000` again and then look in the terminal where `rails server` is running, you should be able to find the text:
+Now if you visit `localhost:3000` again and then look in the **terminal** where `rails server` is running, you should be able to find the text:
 `PostsController#index found 2 posts!`.
 > You might have to scroll up a bit; look for `Post Load (0.2ms)  SELECT "posts".* FROM "posts"` in **BOLD**.

 Rails is calling the code in PostsController#index whenever someone requests the root route!
+Sadly, your page doesn't display anything new; we'll fix that next!

 #### Edit the view